 - Teaching Arrangements

-- There are two compulsory workshops for this paper.
-Information about these is provided in the course books.
+There are two compulsory workshops for this paper.
+Information about these are provided in the course books.
 Other teaching arrangements are by lecture and Blackboard participation.

 - Course outline